All told, we sunk $ 58,000 into the cottage renovation once we got it solely into our possession.

-Not only did we want to make some permanent changes and upgrades, but we knew if we were going to list it as a vacation rental it needed to be remodeled.
-Personally, I could watch HGTV all day long and I figured somebody out there would also like to check out the changes we made.
+Firstly, we wanted to make some permanent changes and upgrades.
+Secondly, we knew if we were going to list it as a vacation rental it needed to be remodeled.
+Personally, I could watch HGTV all day long.
+I figured somebody out there would also like to check out the changes we made.
 If you want the back story on how we acquired the cottage in the first place, click here.

 We started with the nature of the space itself.
 There was a small first floor bedroom that needed to be eliminated to make a bigger living room.